ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   `TCP` Connection could support a TCP-specific Transport Property, such as the user timeout value, in a Protocol-specific Property called `TCP.userTimeoutValue` (see {{tcp-uto}})).
 - Vendor or implementation specific properties MUST use a string identifying the vendor or implementation as the Namespace.
+This string MUST NOT start with a capital letter, to differentiate vendor or implementation names from IETF protocol Namespaces.
-- For IETF protocols, the name of a Protocol-specific Property SHOULD be specified in an IETF document published in the RFC Series.
+- For IETF protocols, the name of a Protocol-specific Property SHOULD be specified in an IETF document published in the RFC Series after IETF review.

 Namespaces for each of the keywords provided in the IANA protocol numbers registry (see https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml) are reserved